stephengaito/documentArchive/racket/design/testing.md

 trigger](http://zeptojs.com/#trigger) method to trigger user events on various elements of the DOM, in ways as similar as possible to an actual user interacting with the diSimpExplorer tool.

+The Jasmine specifications will be located in the specs/javascript directory, with each level of specifications located in the specs/javascript/unit, specs/javascript/integration, and specs/javascript/functional directories respectively.
+The javascript specifications will require node.js/nmp modules, these specification only modules will be located in the specs/javascript/node_modules directory.

 ## Questions and Risks